sillevl/course-databases/src/exercises/02-example-databases/index.md

 ## Connecting to the database

 First start up your databaseserver as you learned on the previous page.
 Now open your mysql client in the folder where you unziped the files.
-You can open the client by typing `PowerShell` in the adress bar in your windows explorer.
+You can open the client by typing `PowerShell` in the address bar in your windows explorer.
 Now type `mysql -u root` in your client.

-* `mysql`: this tells your commandpromp or powerschell to start the mysql client.
+* `mysql`: this tells your command prompt or powerschell to start the mysql client.
 * `-u root`: the -u tells the client to log with the given name, in this case 'root'.
 * `-p`: the -p tells the client to ask for a password after you pressed enter.
-* `-h 127.0.0.1`: this tells the client to connect on ip-adress 127.0.0.1, can be used for connection on remote servers, when not specified it will use localhost.
+* `-h 127.0.0.1`: this tells the client to connect on ip-address 127.0.0.1, can be used for connection on remote servers, when not specified it will use localhost.

 You should be connected now and see